bsantanna/docker-images/README.md

 ## About this repository

-This project is a set of container images in Docker format published on my personal account at [DockerHub](https://hub.docker.com/u/bsantanna).
-These images are used mostly for my own research in the following
+This repository contains a set of container images in Docker format published on my personal account at [DockerHub](https://hub.docker.com/u/bsantanna).
+These images are used mostly for my own research and practices in the following
 topics:

  * Agile / Lean Software Dev